San Pietro Martire, Vigevano: History and description

+The church is dedicated to Saint Peter Martyr with the adjoining convent of the friars Domenicans as attested by the pantifical bull preserved in the historical archives of Vigevano, it was consecrated in 1480.
+In pure Lombard Gothic style with bell tower with an octagonal base, it has a Latin cross imperfect with polystyle pillars, ending with a high polygonal choir with a crypt underneath whose access is given by two entrances on the sides of the raised presbytery.
 The nave has pilasters leading to gothic tracery.
 The interior has a number of decaying 16th-century frescoes.
 The chapels on the right are dedicated to St Cristopher (patron of one of the two parishes in Vigevano), St Anthony of Padua, St Vincent Ferrer, the Trinity, and the Crucifixion.
 On the left, they are dedicated to St Peter Martyr, St Joseph, St Dominic, St Pius V, and the Virgin of the Mercies.
 The altarpieces in the chapels are also by unknown artists.
+The body of the blessed Matteo Carreri, patron saint of Vigevano, who lived and died (1470) in the adjacent convent, is preserved in the crypt.